The content below was updated: 10/23/20

 - If you have been sick within the last 14 days, please stay at home and continue to watch the live stream portion of our meeting.

 - If you are uncomfortable gathering for health reasons, and especially if you’re part of a vulnerable population, you should not feel guilty about staying at home and participating via live stream.
 Our live stream will start at 10am.

-- Since King’sKids will not be open, we are planning a shorter service (60-75 minutes) to make it easier for families with children to attend.
+- King’sKids is currently closed.
 Little ones are welcome to play on the floor in front of their seat.
-If you’re not confident you can keep your children with you at all times before, during, and after the service, please consider staying at home and participating via live stream.
+If you’re not confident you can keep your children with you during service, please consider staying at home and participating via live stream.

 - Face masks will be required for all individuals age 5 and older to enter our facility.
 We will have a limited supply of disposable and cloth masks available outside the front entrance for folks who don’t have one.

 - Family units will be seated 6’ apart in the auditorium.
-Be sure to arrive around 9:45 so our ushers can help you locate the best seating arrangement.
+If you are unsure of where to sit, ushers can help you locate the best seating arrangement.

 - Durante este tiempo no tendremos auriculares disponibles para la traducción al español.
 Si desea traer sus propios auriculares, puede escuchar por teléfono al 804-203-9015.